 This work was partially supported by the Human Brain Project (NIDA and NIMH) and NSF (CCR-0086065).
-Thanks to Susumu Mori for the data used in Figs 1 and 2 and to Benjamin Greenberg, Carlo Pierpaoli, and Peter Basser for the data used in Fig. 3.
+Thanks to Susumu Mori for the data used in Figure 1 and 2 and to Benjamin Greenberg, Carlo Pierpaoli, and Peter Basser for the data used in Figure 3.
+Thanks to Thomas Deisboeck and Antonio Chiocca for providing feedback.
 Thanks also to Eileen L. Vote for her careful reading and suggestions.
 Opinions expressed in this paper are those of the authors and do not necessarily reflect the opinions of NSF.